Anchorite?

 A sponsor, usually a wealthy landowner, agreed to pay the anchorite’s expenses in return for prayers.

-(During that period before the Protestant Reformation, requested prayers were not only for the present but also for family members locked in purgatory.)
+(During that period requested prayers were not only for the living but also for family members locked in purgatory.)

 They sought a church community willing to have them attached to the church building.

-Once the local bishop agreed, the sponsor paid to have a small room or “cell,” generally about 10 feet by 12 feet, attached to the church.
+Once the local bishop agreed, the sponsor paid to have a small room or “cell.”
+It was generally about 10 feet by 12 feet, attached to the church.

 The cell had three windows.
-A small “squint hole” (or hagioscope) looked into the church, focused on the altar, and was large enough for the anchorite to receive the sacraments.
+A small “squint hole” (or hagioscope) looked into the church.
+It focused on the altar and was large enough for the anchorite to receive the sacraments.

 (The anchorite couldn’t see anyone except the priest.
-No one in the congregation could see her).
+No one in the congregation saw her.)

 A window large enough to afford personal needs–a bucket for waste, food, laundry, the occasional book–opened into an attached room or cottage where attendants lived.